-Dr. Bethany Valachi-

 Likewise, when it comes to exercise, you need to match the type of exercise to support the job you’re asking of your muscles every day in the operatory.
 For example, if you perform strengthening/power (anaerobic) exercise on your upper trapezius, you may likely develop painful trapezius myalgia since studies show that the upper traps easily become oxygen-deprived and ischemic in the dental operatory.
 Therefore, performing an anaerobic exercise on these oxygen-starved muscles worsens the condition and can lead to pain.
 I have seen the wrong type of exercises lead to pain problems countless times among dental professionals.

-So let’s get this straight in the New Year….
+So let’s get this straight….
 There are two general ways to condition muscles.

 Muscular Endurance Training (aerobic): Targets type I muscle fibers, which have a high capacity for aerobic energy supply and are fatigue-resistant.
 This type of training